Welcome to Our Yearly Overview

 Rotary Club of Walnut Grove Scholarships Applications — Usually Begins in March and Awarded in May.
 Dates are Announced Each Year

-Laura has been chairing this committee for 2-3 years and continues to select worthy candidates from all the applications received.
-She has been awarding record breaking numbers!
+Laura has been chairing this committee for the last 4 years and with the help of the committee, continues to select worthy candidates from all the applications received.
+Thanks to your donations, the committee has been awarding record breaking scholarships!

 Demotion Dinner — The Last Monday, in June

 Say goodbye to our out-going President and Board, Say hello to the in-coming President and Board.
 Awards, Dinner and Fun!
-Cost is about $75 per person and guests are welcome.
+Guests are welcome.

 The Pear Fair — The Last Sunday in July

 Join club members at The Pear Fare to represent the RCWG.
-After a short year closure, 2024 found the Pear Fair with near record breaking attendance.
-Join us in 2025 and help serve up some pancakes before enjoying the days events.
+Join us in 2025 and help serve up some pancakes as a club fundraiser before enjoying the days events.

 El Barril Dentist Trip — Usually in October (Date is always subject to weather conditions)